kubescape/kubescape.io/docs/docs/operator/network-policy-generation.md

 We also recommend going over the generated Network Policy and making sure that it contains all the required rules.
 You can then apply the Network Policy to your cluster.

 ## How it works
 With Network Policy feature enabled, Kubescape will use the `node-agent` component to listen for the network traffic in all your Pods.
-This traffic will then be aggregate by workload, and saved into a CRD of Kind `NetworkNeighbors`.
+This traffic will then be aggregate by workload, and saved into a CRD of Kind `NetworkNeighborhood`.
 This CRD represents all the incoming and outgoing communication for all Pods which belong to the same workload.
-When the client asks for a `GeneratedNetworkPolicy` CRD, Kubescape will use the `NetworkNeighbors` CRD to as well as `KnownServers` CRDs (see "Advanced Usage") to generate the Network Policy, converting all traffic into Network Policy rules.
+When the client asks for a `GeneratedNetworkPolicy` CRD, Kubescape will use the `NetworkNeighborhood` CRD to as well as `KnownServers` CRDs (see "Advanced Usage") to generate the Network Policy, converting all traffic into Network Policy rules.

 ```mermaid
 sequenceDiagram